 Currently, the gains of flopping far surpass the risks.
-Soccer players dive because the possibility of receiving a yellow card for getting caught is insignificant in comparison to the benefit they can get in return, which is a free kick in a strategic location or a penalty.
+Soccer players dive because the possibility of receiving a yellow card for getting caught is insignificant compared to the benefit they can get in return, which is a free kick in a strategic location or a penalty.

-Because most of the gain is in or near the 18-yard box, the majority of soccer flops occur therefrom attacking players.
+Because most of the gain is in or near the 18-yard box, most soccer flops occur there from attacking players.

-Players who trick the referee into giving a penalty kick or a free-kick from a sensitive spot can give their side a significant edge in a game.
+Players who trick the referee into giving a penalty kick or a free-kick from a sensitive spot can present their side with a significant edge in a game.

 And since soccer is low-scoring compared to other sports, it seems like any decision that leads to a golden opportunity to score is worth a little deception to these players.

 Now that you know why soccer players flop, we will show you when and how they did that.
 So here’s a list of 10 of the hideous soccer flops ever!